vicharak-in/vicharak-docs/source/getting-started.rst

 .. tip::
     Replace **"username"** with the appropriate username for Vaaman and **"ip_address"** with the actual IP address assigned to Vaaman on the network.

-6. SSH using the PC name (hostname):
+2. SSH using the PC name (hostname)

 ::